 Prerequisite: At least one undergraduate course in psychology, sociology, history, or British Literature.

 Dr. Thomas Johnson | 3 Cr.
 Hrs. | U

 Group B Courses Students may take a single Group B course or combine with another Group B course.

 Art & Design / Theatre / Interdisciplinary

-Course Description: London is one of the most dynamic cities in the world, and home to centuries of visual art, performance, and design.
+Course Description: London is one of the most dynamic cities in the world, and home to centuries of theatre, visual art, music, and design.
 In this class you'll explore some of London's famous sites, but you'll spend even more time discovering unique destinations and experiences that are off the beaten path.
-You'll see street art and the great masterworks, hear classical and contemporary world music, watch productions of cutting-edge theatre and Shakespeare, eat traditional British food and try new flavors – you’ll even meet some of the artists themselves.
+You'll see street art and the great masterworks, hear classical and contemporary music, watch cutting edge theatre and productions of Shakespeare, eat traditional British food and try new flavors.
+You'll even meet and work with some of the artists themselves.
 You'll experience first-hand how it feels, looks, and sounds as all the arts come together on the vibrant streets of London!

 Dr. Carol Stewart | 3 Cr.
 Hrs. | U